 Hackers also pay: access to banking information stealing software costs $5,000 a month

-Eset cybersecurity specialists announced the emergence of a new ERMAC toroyan that collects and
+Eset's cybersecurity specialists have announced the arrival of a new ERMAC toroyan, which collects and collects

 Along with information about the virus, hackers spend on it.
 It is noted that the Trojan is expensive, hackers pay $5,000 per month for it.